ElementalTech04/nextjs-todo-app/README.md

 4. **Animations**: Smooth, responsive animations are implemented using **Framer Motion** to enhance the user experience when interacting with tasks.

-## Stable Widgets

-The app includes the following stable widgets:
-- **Todo List Container**: A well-optimized, stable container that holds and manages the state of all to-do tasks.
-- **Drag-and-Drop Task Reordering**: A feature that enables users to rearrange tasks without performance hiccups, using **React Beautiful DND**.
-- **User Authentication Flow**: A fully integrated user authentication flow powered by Clerk that securely handles user credentials and sessions.

 ## Running the Project Locally

 To run this project locally, follow these steps: